turri21/Senhor/README.md

 Known issues:

-Exerion: It has some barely detected pixel edge artifacts and a few visual glitches in the options menu.
-Gameplay is not affected.

 IremM90: Bomber Man World - New Dyna Blaster - Global Quest - If "ROM PO CHECK ERROR" is displayed load the "Bomber Man - Dyna Blaster" first and then while it runs load the "Bomber Man World - New Dyna Blaster - Global Quest" afterwards.
 Alternatively, you can try to reset the core several times until it passes the check.